Dover Street Counter Was Packed – So Why Didn’t We Love It?

 It’s not crunchy enough to satisfy the craving that brings you to this dish in the first place.
 Parts of the pasta look turgid, a little too thick, a little too soft, and the texture becomes confused rather than thrilling.

 Flavour-wise, it’s strangely narrow.
 First you taste almost nothing, then suddenly you get a slap of chilli that lingers, and that’s basically it.
-The basil on top is a useless garnish because it doesn’t carry into the dish at all.
+The basil on top contributes very little and feels more decorative, especially because we don’t detect basil in the sauce itself.

 And then there are the blackened bits.

 Instead of tasting charred and smoky and intentional, they taste burnt.
 Is that how this is meant to taste?
-Burnt like the last piece of toast you forgot about and scraped off in annoyance.
+Burnt like the last piece of toast you forgot about.

 Overall thoughts on lunch at Dover Street Counter Mayfair